 NDAs and Non-Compete Clauses

-While NDAs are legal and enforceable, non-compete clauses have been banned by the Federal Trade Commission (FTC) as of August 20, 2024.
-In cases where NDAs are bundled with non-compete clauses, New York courts will scrutinize them to make sure they allow provisions to protect a business's proprietary information but do not unfairly limit a party’s ability to work in their field
+While NDAs are legal and enforceable, non-compete clauses have been banned by the Federal Trade Commission (FTC) but in August of 2024 ban was judicially struck down by a federal district court in Texas, and is currently on appeal.
+Given the legal uncertainty where NDAs are bundled with non-compete clauses, New York courts will scrutinize them to make sure they allow provisions to protect a business's proprietary information but do not unfairly limit a party’s ability to work in their field.

 Non-Disclosure Agreements Attorney in New York City